pbogdan03/pbogdan03.github.io/_posts/2014-12-18-CSS-Transitioning.md

 ---
 layout: post
-title: CSS Transition Property
+title: CSS Transition
 author: Bogdan
-excerpt: CSS3 transition property gets an element from one point to another, so if you need to make something appear, change colors, dimensions etc, it's great.
+excerpt: CSS3 transition property gets an element from one point to another, so if you
+        need to make something appear, change colors, dimensions etc, it's great.
 And simple to use as you'll see next.
 ---

 CSS3 transition property gets an element from one point to another, so if you